d-p1/Project-3-Group-3/README.md

 # Road trip

-### John is helping the environment by using an electric car.
-But there's a small problem, where are all the charging ports??
+John is embarking on a family road trip, with a mission to reduce his carbon footprint by opting for an electric car.
+However, a minor challenge arises: the search for available charging stations.

-### For this project, we will be creating a leaflet map showing where there are charging stations available.
+For this project, we will design a leaflet map that displays the locations of charging stations along John's route from his initial starting point to his ultimate destination.

+Our visualization will include a Python Flask-powered API, HTML/CSS, JavaScript, and SQL

 (putting this temporarily, will remove after):
 ## Technical Requirements for Project 3